 Integrated Islet Distribution Program

 Since 2002, City of Hope has led this vital program of coordinating multiple centers that isolate human islets from cadaveric donors and distribute those tissues equitably to investigators all over the world.
-Today, these efforts continue through the Integrated Islet Distribution Program (IIDP), funded by the National Institute of Diabetes and Digestive and Kidney Diseases, led by Joyce Niland, Ph.D. and supported by her team.
+Today, these efforts continue through the Integrated Islet Distribution Program (IIDP), funded by the National Institute of Diabetes and Digestive and Kidney Diseases, led by Joyce Niland, Ph.D., chair of the Department of Diabetes and Cancer Discovery Science, and supported by her team.

 There currently are five islet isolation centers subcontracted through the IIDP: